GUIDE TO VISITING MERIDA IN 72 HRS

 Although Merida is the largest city of the Yucatan Peninsula with more than a million of inhabitants, you’ll hardly notice it!
 The city is vibrant, colourful and buzzing however, it somehow has a very peaceful atmosphere and relaxed vibe which maybe is due to it’s charming historic looks.

-Therefore we decided to put together a guide on: Merida for first-timers – top 8 things to see and do in Merida in 72 hours – but be warned, you’ll definitely want to come back for more as 3 days is way not enough time to get to know and experience all of the fantastic things Merida has to offer.
+Therefore we decided to put together a guide on: Merida for first-timers – top 8 things to see and do in Merida in 72 hours – but be warned, you’ll definitely want to come back to stay longer in this city to experience aaaaaall of the fantastic things Merida has to offer.

 Merida for first-timers – top 8 things to see and do in Merida in 72 hours